 By now, you’ve probably heard of Apple Pay.
 But, as a small business owner, you may not fully understand how to accept Apple Pay at your retail location or online store.

-So, in honor of Apple Pay’s 3rd anniversary, we want to let you in on a little secret; it’s actually just as simple as taking regular credit card payments, and some of you may already be equipped to accept Apple Pay and you just don’t know it.
+We want to let you in on a little secret; it’s actually just as simple as taking regular credit card payments, and some of you may already be equipped to accept Apple Pay and you just don’t know it.
 Let’s take the next 5 minutes to dive into a deeper understanding of Apple Pay and explain how you can start accepting it as a payment method at your small business.

 What is Apple Pay?